xataio/pgroll/README.md

 For more advanced usage, a tutorial, and detailed options refer to the full [Documentation](docs/README.md).

+## Benchmarks

+Some performance benchmarks are run on each commit to `main` in order to track performance over time.
+They can be seen [here](https://xataio.github.io/pgroll/benchmarks.html)

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to `pgroll`, please follow these guidelines: